mmbman/Katagiri/dogen.md

 ## Shobogenzo

-Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Eihei Dogen](#eihei-dogen) – his most well-known work.
+Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Dogen](glossary#dogen) – his most well-known work.

 -------

 ### Genjokoan

-Genjōkōan – "Actualizing the Fundamental Point" – is one of the first and best-known of [Dogen's](#dogen) works, and appears as an early chapter in [Shobogenzo](#shobogenzo).
+Genjōkōan – "Actualizing the Fundamental Point" – is one of the first and best-known of [Dogen's](glossary#dogen) works, and appears as an early chapter in [Shobogenzo](#shobogenzo).
 Genjokoan is both an introduction to and overview of Dogen's teachings, and as such is of primary importance in [Zen](glossary#zen) study.

 - [Shobogenzo: Genjokoan – Lecture 1 Part 1](1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part1#0)
 - [Shobogenzo: Genjokoan – Lecture 1 Part 2](1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part2#0)